zevwings/ACINetworking/README.md

 The framework is under the Carthage/Build, and you should drag it into  `Target` -> `Genral` -> `Embedded Binaries`

 ### Manual
-Download this project, And drag `ZRefreshing.xcodeproj` into your own project.
+Download this project, And drag `HTTPKit.xcodeproj` into your own project.

 In your target’s General tab, click the ’+’ button under `Embedded Binaries`

-Select the `ZRefreshing.framework` to Add to your platform.
+Select the `HTTPKit.framework` to Add to your platform.

 ## License